rails/sdoc/README.md

 ### Caution: This is just a fork to test some minor hacks to better support Windows.

-( Purpuse is to remove Colons (:) in composite paths for URLs in Windows. )
+( Purpose is to remove Colons (:) in composite paths for URLs in Windows. )

 ### Please use the original:
 # SDoc

 **Powering http://api.rubyonrails.org/ and http://railsapi.com/**